aes5001/5GIIK-testbed/README.md

 At this stage, we have created our service orchestrator which is now integrated with one VIM account.
 For deploying network services, we need to create Virtual Network Function Descriptors (VNFDs) and Network Service Descriptors (NSDs).
 For creating network slices, some launched instances (services) on the VIM platform are needed to be chained to create one/several network slice(s).
 In this particular case, OAI EPC/NextEPC and srsLTE RAN are the two VNFs that emulate CN and RAN respectively.
 Clone the required descriptors from this repository and upload them to the OSM dashboard in order to instantiate network services.

+# Creating base images for service instantiation

+As mentioned before, you should use cloud-based ubuntu images in order to install srsLTE for RAN and OAI EPC/NextEPC for CN.
+In the following the procedures for installing these base images are explained.

+### srsENB Features